melissamonk-NOAA/Vermilion_2021/doc/north.md

-THe number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size).
+Te number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size).
+Length composition data and mean length by year can be found in Figures
+\@ref(fig:len-data-REC-PC) and \@ref(fig:mean-com-len-data-REC-PC) for the
+recreational PC retained fleet,
+\@ref(fig:len-data-REC-PC-DIS) and \@ref(fig:mean-com-len-data-REC-PC-DIS)
+for the recreational discard PC fleet,
+\@ref(fig:len-data-REC-PR) and \@ref(fig:mean-com-len-data-REC-PR) for the
+recreational PR fleet, and
+\@ref(fig:len-data-DWV-ONBOARD) and \@ref(fig:mean-com-len-data-DWV-ONBOARD)
+for the Deb Wilson-Vandenberg CPFV onboard survey.

 *Recreational age composition data*

-There are no recreational age composition data available for vermilion rockfish.

-There are no recreational age composition data available for vermilion from state sampling programs.
+There are no recreational age composition data available for vermilion rockfish from state sampling programs.
 Otoliths are available from collaborative with Cal Poly to investigate the precision of back-calculating whole fish lenght from filleted fish in the CPFV fleet.
 These otoliths were not aged for this assessment.

+*Recreational indices of abundance*

+There are several available datasets

 ## Fishery-Independent data

+### NWFSC West Coast Groundfish Bottom Trawl Survey

+The \Gls{s-wcgbt} is based on a random-grid design;
+covering the coastal waters from a depth of 55-1,280 m [@Keller2017].
+This design generally uses four industry-chartered vessels per year assigned to a roughly equal number of randomly selected grid cells and divided into two 'passes' of the coast.
+Two vessels fish from north to south during each pass between late May to early October.
+This design therefore incorporates both vessel-to-vessel differences in catchability, as well as variance associated with selecting a relatively small number (approximately 700) of possible cells from a very large set of possible cells spread from the Mexican to the Canadian borders.

+The WCGBTS encounters a   ....
+Vermilion rockfish are strongly associated with rocky habitat, e.g., untrawlable habitat, but can be found over soft bottom, especially as juveniles.  xxx  Vermilion rockfish were rare north of San Francisco Bay, which is consistant with the southern distribution of the species.

+**Available Data**

+*Age and Length Data.* The assessment north of Point Conception includes xx ages from the survey and the assessment south of Point Conception includes xx ages from the survey.
+There were an additional xx fish lengths in the north and xx in the south.
+Additional lengths of fish without ages xxx.
+The length composition and mean lengths of vermilion from the WCGBT survey are in Figures \@ref(fig:len-data-REC-PC-NWFSC-TWL) and \@ref(fig:mean-com-len-data-NWFSC-TWL).

+*Maturity samples.* Maturity samples were analyzed by by Melissa Head, NWFSC and a description of the results is in the section on biological data.

+*Index of abundance.* The index was considered, but not used in the pre-STAR base model.
+Sample sizes of vermilion rockfish were low.
+A VAST model was attempted and did not converge for either the northern or southern California data and a VAST model that modeled the entire California coast assumed the same trends  in both areas.
+The STAT also developed a delta-glm model for each area (north and south of Point Conception).
+Full details on the sample sizes of the observed data, the delta-generalized linear model explored and diagnostics, are in the appendix.

+### SWFSC Groundfish Ecology Cruises
+D. Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005.

+**Available Data**

+*Age and Length Data.*
+Ages...
+The length composition and mean length by year of vermilion from these surveys are in Figures \@ref(fig:len-data-REC-SWFSC-GF-ECOL) and \@ref(fig:mean-com-len-data-SWFSC-GF-ECOL).

+### J. Abrams thesis data

+For his master's thesis work at Humboldt State University, Jeff Abrams conducted fishery-independent hook-and-line surveys in 2010 and 2011 off the coast of California's North Coast.
+Sites were randomly sampled from areas of known rocky habitat within six depth by distance-from-port strata out of three ports:
+Crescent City Harbor, Trinidad Bay and Noyo River Harbor.
+The otoliths collected as part of this study are valuable for nearshore groundfish stock assessments that are lacking biological samples, especially from the North Coast.
+This collection resides at the SWFSC Santa Cruz lab.

+**Available Data**

+*Age and Length Data.* The available length composition and mean size are in Figures
+\@ref(fig:len-data-REC-ABRAMS-RESEARCH) and \@ref(fig:mean-com-len-data-ABRAMS-RESEARCH).

+### NWFSC Hook and Line Survey

+Since 2004, the NWFSC has conducted an annual hook and line survey targeting shelf rockfish in the genus *Sebastes* at fixed stations in the Southern California Bight.
+Key species of rockfish targeted by the survey are bocaccio (*S. paucispinis*), cowcod (*S. levis*), greenspotted (*S. chlorostictus*), and vermilion/sunset (*S. miniatus* and *S. crocotulus*) rockfishes, although a wide range of rockfish species have been observed by this survey.
+During each site visit, three deckhands simultaneously deploy 5-hook sampling rigs (this is referred to as a single drop) for a maximum of 5 minutes per line, but individual lines may be retrieved sooner at the angler's discretion (e.g., to avoid losing fish).
+Five drops are attempted at each site for a maximum possible catch of 75 fish per site per year (3 anglers x 5 hooks x 5 drops).
+Further details regarding the sample frame, site selection, and survey methodology are described by Harms et al. [-@Harms2008].

+**Available Data**

+*Age and Length Data.* This survey is the source of the
+\@ref(fig:len-data-NWFSC-HKL) and \@ref(fig:mean-com-len-data-NWFSC-HKL)

+*Index of Abundance.*
+For a detailed description of the index see frog)

+### California Department of Fish and Wildlife CPFV Survey

+The CDFW conducted a fishery-independent survey in the Southern California Bight from 1976-1989 aboard chartered CPFVs.
+This survey is also referred to as the "green binder" survey, as green binders were discovered containing data from these surveys.
+The SWFSC keypunched the available data and also houses the otolith collection from this study.

+**Available Data**

+*Age and Length Data.*
+A total of xx vermilion otoliths were available for ageing, xx of which were matched to available data and contained information on sex.
+An additional xx lengths were also included.
+The available length composition and mean lengths are in Figures
+\@ref(fig:len-data-CDFW-RESEARCH) and \@ref(fig:mean-com-len-data-CDFW-RESEARCH).

 ### California Collaborative Fisheries Research Project

-Since 2007, the \Gls{s-ccfrp} has monitored several areas in California to evaluate the performance of \Gls{mpa}s and understand nearshore fish populations [@Wendt2009; @Starr2015].
+Since 2007, the California Collaborative Fisheries Research Project (CCFRP) has monitored several areas in California to evaluate the performance of \Gls{mpa}s and understand nearshore fish populations [@Wendt2009; @Starr2015].
 In 2017, the survey expanded beyond the four
 \Gls{mpa}s in central California